4rkal/blog/content/posts/tails.md

 ---
-title: "Become anonymous and somewhat untraceable with tails os"
+title: Become anonymous and somewhat untraceable with tails os
 date: 2023-03-03T23:03:40+03:00
 tags:
   - tor
   - privacy
+  - linux
 ---
 In this article we will talk about what tails is and how to install and more.